Volunteer Tools for Success

 Your project manager can also help you identify tools or resources needed for your project.
 Plus, you can find many resources on the public 501 Commons' website, especially the Tools and Best Practices and the Best of the Web sections.
 Consultants working on the Springboard program will find the Arts Management Resources List helpful.

-For large projects and cohort programs like Springboard, Catalyst, Deep Dive, and the VIP 360 program, we use Basecamp, an online collaboration software.
+For large projects and cohort programs like Springboard, Catalyst, Plan IT!, and the VIP 360 program, we use Basecamp, an online collaboration software.
 Basecamp helps a team communicate and avoid confusion about document versions and due dates.
 If your project is using Basecamp, you will receive an invitation from 501 Commons to log into Basecamp.
 If you are on a project team and would like to use Basecamp, contact your project manager.